EOSIO/demux-js-eos/README.md

 const actionReader = new NodeosActionReader({
   startAtBlock: 1234,             // startAtBlock: the first block relevant to our application
   onlyIrreversible: false,        // onlyIrreversible: whether or not to only process irreversible blocks
-  nodeosEndpoint: "http://...",   // mongoEndpoint: the url of the Nodeos API })
+  nodeosEndpoint: "http://...",   // nodeosEndpoint: the url of the Nodeos API })

-const actionWatcher = new BaseActionWatcher(actionReader, actionHander, 500)
+const actionWatcher = new BaseActionWatcher(actionReader, actionHandler, { pollInterval: 500 })

 actionWatcher.watch()
 ```